developersbolcom/retailer-api/README.md

 # bol.com Retailer API beta

 Hello, and welcome to our Retailer API beta support page!
-This page has been created in order to facilitate a more agile development cycle for the Retailer API, and to enable retailers to provide input on our roadmap.
+This page has been created in order to facilitate a more agile development cycle for the Retailer API, and to enable retailers to provide input on our roadmap: https://developers.bol.com/retailer-api-public-beta-roadmap/.

 Please realise that when using the beta endpoints described in the issues, the beta support criteria apply.
 Please find these criteria on https://developers.bol.com/retailerapipublicbeta/.